any-docs/css/content/reference/at-rules/@font-face/font-weight/index.md

 - `bold`
   - Bold font weight.
 Same as `700`.
 - `<number>`
-  - A {{cssxref("&lt;number&gt;")}} value between 1 and 1000, inclusive.
+  - A `&lt;number&gt;` value between 1 and 1000, inclusive.
 Higher numbers represent weights that are bolder than (or as bold as) lower numbers.
 Certain commonly used values correspond to common weight names, as described in the [Common weight name mapping](#common_weight_name_mapping) section below.

 ### Common weight name mapping